Amlan101/Blinkit-Clone/README.md

 # Blinkit UI Clone

 A UI clone of the Blinkit app built using Flutter.
-This project was my first attempt at Flutter development.

 ## Objective
 The goal of this project was to understand Flutter's UI-building paradigm by replicating a familiar app interface.
 Having prior experience in mobile app development with Jetpack Compose, I wanted to compare the similarities and differences in UI implementation between Compose and Flutter.